 PERS Plan 1

-Public Employees’ Retirement System (PERS) Plan 1 is a lifetime retirement pension plan available to public employees in Washington.
+Public Employees’ Retirement System (PERS) Plan 1 is a 401(a) lifetime retirement pension plan available to public employees in Washington.
 You and your employer contribute a percentage of income to fund the plan.

 Your contributions